aligit/railsearcher/README.md

-# railsearcher
+# Railsearcher
-The app will search ideally from linkedin the PERSONs who have Ruby-On-Rails as one of their skills and who live around Geneva.
-If not able to search through LinkedIn api, it will use fake Persons inside a local DB.
+The app will provide the list of available smart devices in the building of university of Geneva.
+These resources are part of Geneva's Testbed infrastructure which is itself part of the [IoT Lab][http://www.iotlab.eu/] european project consertium.